LayerBaseApp/LayerBase/README.md

 ## Support LayerBase

-Developing and maintaining LayerBase requires time, testing hardware, storage, development tools, and continued compatibility work as slicers and operating systems evolve.

-Those who find the project useful and would like to support its continued development may contribute through the project’s support page.
+LayerBase is under active development.
+Optional contributions help support testing hardware, development, documentation, and the work required to prepare the first public release.

 Financial support may be used for: